 Learn about history at the Kuhlmann-King Historical Complex

 The Kuhlmann-King Historic Complex is one of the oldest things to see in Boerne.
 Built in 1886, the central house belonged to William Kuhlmann, a German immigrant who was a successful pharmacist and one of the wealthiest people in the area.
-The home and its external kitchen now showcase 2000 historical objects telling the story of Boerne and the German immigrants who settled the Hill Country.
+The home and its external kitchen now showcase 2000 historical objects telling the story of Boerne and the German settlements in Texas.

 A few steps away, visitors will find the Henry J. Graham Building, which dates from 1891.
 The building has served numerous purposes over the years from a bank to a beauty parlor to the local telephone exchange.
 It was moved here in the 1980s to complete the historical complex and become a museum.
 You can even see the complicated final telephone switchboard on display.